 Science of water parameters: pH/KH/CO2 equilibria, measurement, buffering, interpretation.

-I’ve been playing around with the relatively new Dust LLM (Gemini also helped a lot) and decided to have it work through bicarbonate pH buffering in an aquarium.
-At equilibrium, the pH in an aquarium is determined by only two factors: the concentration of CO2 in the air over the water’s surface Note 1, and […]
+Read more →I’ve been playing around with the relatively new Dust LLM (Gemini also helped a lot, GPT5 made code more robust) and decided to have it work through bicarbonate pH buffering in an aquarium.
+At equilibrium, the pH in an aquarium is determined by only two factors: the concentration of CO2 in the air over the […]

 Read more →Despite all the advice to the contrary, I tried out some Caridina shrimp in the tapwater-based Shrimphaus.
 This did not go well and after 3 weeks there was only one brave survivor left.
 The usual way to keep soft water shrimp is to start with reverse-osmosis (RO) water which is selectively remineralised mostly to restore […]